Back to Case Studies

 DESFire

-Bringing Dubai’s Transit Card into Samsung Wallet
+Bringing Dubai’s nol Card into Samsung Wallet

-With SNOWBALL OnBoard Transit, Dubai’s citywide transit card entered Samsung Wallet as a new mobile issuance and service channel.
-The service reached commercial launch in 4 months and issued 60,000 digital cards in the first 3 months, without changing validators, fare rules, or back office systems.
+With SNOWBALL OnBoard™ Transit, Dubai’s citywide nol Card launched in Samsung Wallet as a new mobile issuance and transit service channel.
+The service reached commercial launch in just 4 months and issued over 60,000 digital cards within the first 3 months — without changing existing validators, fare rules, or AFC back-office systems.

 Client